Frequently Asked Questions About Solar

 A. Your solar energy system requires very little maintenance, largely because it has no moving parts.
 All your system requires is occasional cleaning and inspection.
 We suggest that you keep an eye on trees that may shade your system and keep them trimmed.
-Our maintenance and warrantee repairs are included as part of our service to you.

 Q. How frequently should I clean my solar panels?

 A. With home solar, the solar power your panels produce will naturally vary depending mostly on the season and number of daylight hours.
 Weather, particularly very dark stormy days, and how clear your solar panels are, will have a smaller impact.
 Most dust and debris that gets on your panels won’t severely limit solar production, and average wind and rainfall will keep your solar panels producing at near optimum.